-A tummy tuck or "abdominoplasty" is a procedure performed on both men and women that involves removing excess fat and loose or sagging skin from the lower and central abdomen.
-The goal of a Tummy Tuck is to create a firmer, flatter abdomen and a tighter silhouette.
+An abdominoplasty, commonly known as tummy tuck, is a procedure performed on both men and women that involves removing excess fat and loose or sagging skin from the lower and central abdomen.
+The goal of abdominoplasty is to create a firmer, flatter abdomen and a tighter silhouette.
 It is commonly performed after pregnancy, massive weight loss, or to treat areas that just won't respond to diet and exercise.

-During your initial consultation, your surgeon will do a physical examination and go over all your concerns and expectations.
-As every patient is individual -- your age, weight, bone structure and the condition of your skin can all impact the final result -- your surgeon will discuss the procedure that best fits your goals and body.
-At this time, you will be given a basic understanding of the procedure, including how it can help, how it's performed, what results you can expect, and any risks and limitations.
+During your initial consultation with the Plastic Surgery Group at City Centre, your plastic surgeon will do a physical examination and go over all your concerns and expectations.
+As every patient is unique -- your age, weight, bone structure and the condition of your skin can all impact the final result -- your plastic surgeon will discuss the procedure that best fits your goals and body.
+At this time, you will be given a basic understanding of the abdominoplasty procedure, including how it can help, how it's performed, what results you can expect, and any risks and limitations.

 Day surgery, general anaesthetic